AliFarghadan/RSVD-Delta-t/README.md

 - [SLEPc](https://slepc.upv.es/documentation/instal.htm)

 A suggested configuration of PETSc is as follows:\
-./configure --with-debugging=0 --with-scalar-type=complex --with-64-bit-indices PETSC_ARCH=complex-opt\
+`./configure --with-debugging=0 --with-scalar-type=complex --with-64-bit-indices PETSC_ARCH=complex-opt`\
-This configuration ensures computations with complex values, enables the use of 64-bit integer numbers, and enhances speed by disabling debugging. `PETSC_ARCH=<PETSc-arch-name>` can be chosen differently.
+This configuration ensures computations with complex values, enables the use of 64-bit integer numbers, and enhances speed by disabling debugging.
 Here are a few notes:

 1. Newer versions of PETSc and SLEPc do not change the core principles of the code; however, syntax updates might be required.
+2. `PETSC_ARCH=<PETSc-arch-name>` can be chosen differently.
-2. If you do not have MPICH installed locally, you can add `--download-mpich` to the configuration options.
+3. If you do not have MPICH installed locally, you can add `--download-mpich` to the configuration options.
 Please read the [PETSc configuration](https://petsc.org/main/install/install/) guide for more information.
-3. If you need additional packages such as MUMPS, you can add `--download-mumps`.
+4. If you need additional packages such as MUMPS, you can add `--download-mumps`.
 In that case, you need to update the makefile accordingly.

 ## Setting up environment variables for PETSc and SLEPc